ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Nonce - this nonce should be validated as having only been seen once by the receiving client
     * Expiry - a time-stamp and this package must be verified as valid before the expiry or it's considered invalid
     * Context - this identifier allows the stream to correlate with other upper layers and the meaning is externally defined / negotiated
-    * Algorithms - preference ordered set of algorithms supported by the client
+    * Algorithms - preference ordered set of algorithms supported by the client; once an algorithm is marked as supported it cannot be removed from subsequent "0" package updates.
     * List of keys, with each key containing:
       * key ID - this corresponds to the algorithm selection ID of which key to use in any subsequent decryption
       * algorithm - the algorithm to use when decrypting payloads using this key ID